 In a recent US survey , nearly half the working women aged 45 to 60 found managing menopausal symptoms in their work life was extremely or somewhat difficult.

 Menopause usually occurs in women between the ages of 45 and 55 and may result in a variety of symptoms lasting from four to eight years.
-36% of female staff at the University are aged over 50 years.
+16% of female staff at the University are aged 51-65 years old.

 Organisations are increasingly showing concern for the health and wellbeing of employees.
 However, it has been reported that specific and comprehensive knowledge that can guide employers on how best to support the menopausal experience is lacking and HR staff and managers are underprepared, even unskilled, in supporting mature women.

 A study of female employees at three Australian universities found the more frequently women experienced menopause-related symptoms, the less engaged they felt at work, less satisfied with their job, less committed to the organisation they work for, and with a greater intention to quit their job.